fpv-iplab/Differentiable-Task-Graph-Learning/README.md

 ## Data
 In the **./data** directory, you will find the CaptainCook4D data that we have defined for our task.
 This data is provided in compliance with the license defined by the original authors.
-Our split differs from those defined by the original authors of the paper, as we have only included annotations from the training and validation set videos that do not contain errors.
+Our split differs from those defined by the original authors of the paper, as we have only included annotations that do not contain errors.
 For more information about the original dataset, please visit the official [CaptainCook4D repository](https://github.com/CaptainCook4D/).